Green Tea Acidic? Is Tea Bad for Acid Reflux?

 This website contains affiliate links.
 As an Amazon affiliate, I earn from qualifying purchases (What’s This?).

-In this guide, I’ll walk you through everything from the pH level of tea to whether green tea is actually acidic or alkaline, and how that affects your stomach.
+In this guide, I will take you through everything from the pH of tea.
+Then, whether green tea is really acidic or alkaline, and how that affects your stomach.

 By the end, you’ll know exactly what to expect from your cup of green tea, and whether you should keep it on your daily menu.